biz9framework/biz9-scriptz/README.md

 ```
 ### <a id="9_port_open_list"></a>9_port_open_list
-Print all open ports on system.
+Print all open ports on the system.
 #### Params
 - none
 #### Example